denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 that of "literature" in general.
 Still, we understand that changes in formatting or editorial leadership will have dramatic effects the kinds of fiction published in *The New Yorker* or selected for *The New York Times Best Sellers List*.
-Clustering topics by words alone will always miss such institutional changes.
+What looks like changes in topic distance---a bag of words---may really illustrate second order institutional effects.
+Clustering topics by words alone will always miss such meta-literary changes.
 Adding social features for classification, the way Bamman and Underwood have done in their "Mixed Effects Model of Literary Character" paper for example, again more closely tracks our theories of literary formation.

 None of these are insurmountable obstacles for computational literary studies.
 I suspect the temporal weirdness at the edges of historical topic modeling is